avaxman/Directional/docs/tutorial.md

 Most examples require a modest amount of user interaction; the GUI should usually be clear on how to do this.

-#STOPPED HERE

 ### <a Id = "#discrete-tangent-bundles"></a>Discrete tangent bundles

-In the continuum, directional fields are represented as elements of tangent spaces, where a tangent space is a linear space attached to each point of a manifold.
+In the continuum, directional fields are represented as elements (formally: *sections*) of tangent spaces, where a tangent space is a linear space attached to each point of a manifold.
 The set of all such tangent spaces is called a *tangent bundle*.

-In the discrete setting, a tangent bundle is a finite set of The central data structure of Directional is the *discrete tangent bundle*, which is a finite and discrete graph $G_{TB} = (V_{TB},E_{TB})$ of tangent spaces, which are independent vector spaces of dimension $d$.
-This concept is implemented in class ```TangentBundle```.
-Discrete tangent bundles can supply one of more of the following properties:
+In the discrete setting, a tangent bundle is a finite graph $G_{TB} = (V_{TB},E_{TB})$ of tangent spaces.
+Each tangent space is an independent vector space of dimension $d$.
+This concept is implemented in the class `TangentBundle`.
+Discrete tangent bundles supply one or more of the following properties:

 1. **Intrinsic parameterization**: vectors in a single tangent space are represented with coordinates $\left(x_1,\cdots,x_d\right)$ in an arbitrary, but fixed basis of dimension $d$.
 The basis itself does not need to be specified for many algorithms, it can stay abstract.